How Foreigners Can Stay Long Term in Laos: Visa Options Explained

 How far in advance should I apply for renewal?

-Contact your sponsor at least two weeks before your authorised stay expires.
-Processing takes 7–14 working days.
-Most experienced long-term residents apply three to four weeks before expiry as a buffer against delays.
+At least two weeks before expiry, though most experienced long-term residents apply three to four weeks before as a buffer.

 Q